Sortino Ratio Calculator

 Why the Sortino Ratio Matters

-The Sortino ratio refines the well-known Sharpe ratio by focusing solely on downside volatility.
-Traditional standard deviation treats positive and negative swings equally.
-But investors usually welcome upside volatility while fearing losses.
-The Sortino ratio divides excess return by downside deviation, penalizing only the periods when the portfolio falls below a target or risk-free rate.
-This makes it useful for comparing strategies that aim for consistent returns with limited drawdowns.
+The Sortino ratio refines the well‑known Sharpe ratio by focusing solely on downside volatility.
+Traditional standard deviation treats positive and negative swings equally, implying that big profits are just as risky as steep losses.
+In reality, investors usually welcome upside surprises while fearing drawdowns.
+The Sortino ratio divides excess return by downside deviation, penalizing only the periods when the portfolio falls below a target or risk‑free rate.
+That makes it useful for comparing strategies that aim for consistent returns with limited pain.

 Formula Breakdown